 Project Initiation and Drafting

 The Secretariat assembles a Task Force to formulate technical documents according to the Plan.
-Depending on the specific documentation, the Task Force may consist of experts from all Alliance members or only those from the entrusted working group.
+Depending on the specific documentation, tThe Task Force may consist of experts from all Alliance members or only those from the entrusted working group.

 The Task Force shall include a maximum of 3 responsible members and a minimum of 2 participating members.